-New Value-Added Tax (VAT) rules have been introduced on chain transactions.
-It will help traders decide how to assign the intra-Community transport of goods in certain cross border supply chains.
+New Value-Added Tax (VAT) rules were introduced on chain transactions from 1 January 2020.
+These rules help traders decide how to assign the intra-Community transport of goods in certain cross border supply chains.

 Generally, a chain transaction is a series of successive supplies of the same goods between multiple suppliers but involves only one intra-Community transport of those goods.

 The rules only apply in certain circumstances where the goods have been:

 - transported from one European Union (EU) Member State to another EU Member State